-The Company has not received any complaints on sexual harassment during the year underreview.
+The Company has complied with provisions relating to the constitutionof Internal Complaints Committee under the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013.
 The women employees were made awareabout the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and rules made there under and the provisions ofInternal Complaint Policy of the Company.

 INTERNAL CONTROLS SYSTEMS AND THEIR ADEQUACY

 The Company has established Internal Financial Control System forensuring the orderly and efficient conduct of the business including adherence toCompany's Policies the safeguarding of assets the prevention and detection offrauds and errors the accuracy and completeness of the accounting records and the timelypreparation of reliable Financial Statements.

 The Shareholders in the 22nd Annual General Meeting held on26th September 2017 had appointed G. C. Agarwal & Associates'Chartered Accountants Delhi (FRN 017851N) as the Statutory Auditors for a term of five(5) consecutive years i.e. from the conclusion of the 22nd Annual GeneralMeeting to the conclusion of 27th Annual General Meeting to be held in the year2022.